Die Hard: Post-release

+Home media

-Home mediaDie Hard was released on Video Home System (VHS) cassette in January 1989.
+Die Hard was released on Video Home System (VHS) cassette in January 1989.
 It was a popular rental, debuting as the third-most rented film on the early February rental charts, rising to number one the following week.
 It spent six of its first seven weeks in release at number one until it was replaced by A Fish Called Wanda at the end of March.
-By 1997, it was estimated to have earned $36 million from rentals.Die Hard was released on DVD in late 1999 as part of a collection with its sequels Die Hard 2 (1990) and Die Hard with a Vengeance (1995).
+By 1997, it was estimated to have earned $36 million from rentals.

+Die Hard was released on DVD in 1999 as part of a collection with its sequels Die Hard 2 (1990) and Die Hard with a Vengeance (1995).
 It was released separately as a special edition DVD in 2001, including commentary by McTiernan, De Govia, and Edlund, and deleted scenes, trailers and behind-the-scenes images.
 It was released on Blu-ray in 2007.
 Die Hard: The Nakatomi Plaza Collection was released in 2015, collecting all five Die Hard films on Blu-ray in a container shaped like Nakatomi Plaza.
 For its 30th anniversary in 2018, a remastered 4K resolution version was released on Ultra HD Blu-ray; the set also includes a standard Blu-ray and digital download.
 A limited-edition SteelBook case version was also released.

+Other media

-Other mediaDie Hard merchandise includes clothing, Funko Pops, coloring and activity books, crockery, Christmas jumpers and ornaments, and an illustrated Christmas book retelling the film.
+Die Hard merchandise includes clothing, Funko Pops, coloring and activity books, crockery, Christmas jumpers and ornaments, and an illustrated Christmas book retelling the film.
 A third-person shooter video game, Die Hard, was released in 1989 for the Commodore 64 and Windows.
 Different top-down shooter versions were released for the TurboGrafx-16 and the Nintendo Entertainment System (NES).
-The TurboGrafx-16 edition begins with McClane fighting terrorists in a jungle; the NES version offers a "foot meter" that slows McClane's movements after he repeatedly steps on shattered glass.Die Hard Trilogy (1996), a popular game for the PlayStation, adapted the first three Die Hard films.
+The TurboGrafx-16 edition begins with McClane fighting terrorists in a jungle; the NES version offers a "foot meter" that slows McClane's movements after he repeatedly steps on shattered glass.

+Die Hard Trilogy (1996), a popular game for the PlayStation, adapted the first three Die Hard films.
 In 1997, the Japanese arcade game Dynamite Deka was redesigned and released in western territories as Die Hard Arcade.
 Players choose either McClane or secondary character Chris Thompsen to battle through Nakatomi Plaza, defeat terrorists led by White Fang, and rescue the President's daughter.
-Two first-person shooters were released in 2002: Die Hard: Nakatomi Plaza, which recreates the events of Die Hard, and Die Hard: Vendetta, which serves as a narrative sequel to the film, pitting McClane against Gruber's son Piet.Die Hard: The Ultimate Visual History—a book chronicling the development of the Die Hard film series—was released in 2018 to coincide with the film's 30th anniversary.
+Two first-person shooters were released in 2002: Die Hard: Nakatomi Plaza, which recreates the events of Die Hard, and Die Hard: Vendetta, which serves as a narrative sequel to the film, pitting McClane against Gruber's son Piet.

+Die Hard: The Ultimate Visual History—a book chronicling the development of the Die Hard film series—was released in 2018 to coincide with the film's 30th anniversary.
 A board game based on the film was released in 2019.
 Developed by USAopoly, Die Hard: The Nakatomi Heist casts up to four players as McClane, Gruber, and his terrorists, each vying to complete their opposing tasks.